VincentGurgul/transformers/4_Machine_Translation/README.md

 <br>

 The WMT19 Winner clearly outperformed the other models, however the superiority in terms of hLepor is lower than in terms of the other measures.
-It’s hard to recommend it though, because it’s only translating between German and English, and the other winners of the WMT19 translation challenge have not open-sourced their models.
+It’s hard to recommend it though, because it’s only translating between German, English and Russian.
+The winners of the WMT19 translation challenges for other languages have not open-sourced their models.

-So the best recommendation is the OpusMT model in the C++ implementation.
+Therefore, the best recommendation for multilingual translation is the OpusMT model in the C++ implementation.
 It’s by far the fastest, covers the most languages and still has a slight advantage over the other multilingual models in terms of performance.

 ## 5. Discussion